julianhofmaninger/Econometrics-1_Case-Study-1/case-2/README.md

 - `drinks` — Weekly number of alcoholic drinks during pregnancy
 - `smoker` — Indicator variable equal to 1 if the mother smoked during pregnancy
 - `tripre0` — Indicator variable equal to 1 if the mother had at least one prenatal medical visit

-### Data Preparation
-- Imported Excel dataset into R
-- Created a separate data frame containing only the variables listed above
-- Checked for missing observations
-- Generated descriptive statistics and correlation measures

 ---